 Helena works on a practice-wide basis at Price Bailey as a Partner and Head of Charities and Not for Profit.
 She is the Vice-Chair of the Institute of Chartered Accountants in England and Wales (ICAEW) Charity Professionals Committee and was one of the first people to gain the ICAEW’s Diploma in Charity Accounting (DChA).
 She is a recognised charity expert, writes for national and charity press including the Guardian and Charity Finance, and regularly presents at charity sector events.
 Her roles within the industry have included financial management, corporate governance and strategic planning.
 Helena authors Preparing Charity Accounts and acts as a consultant on Croner-i charity assurance tools.

-Fiona leads the authoring of the Charities Tax, Audit and Accounting Guide.
+Fiona leads the authoring of the Charities Sector Guide.
 She is a Partner at BDO LLP and has specialised in the audit of charities for the past 14 years.
 She has worked with many of the UK brand name charities and delivers both internal and external training to finance professionals and trustees in the sector.

 Fiona works within an established and multi-disciplined team at BDO who are recognised as leading experts in the delivery of audit and advisory services in the sector.
 Fiona is also a trustee of a Kent disability charity.

-Mark is a regular contributor of modules on a range of governance related topics for Croner-i eCPD®, presents at our Update for the Accountant in Industry and Commerce conferences and authors the Practical Guide for Audit Committees.
+Mark is a regular contributor of modules on a range of governance related topics for Croner-i eCPD®, presents at our Accountants in Business conferences and authors the Practical Guide for Audit Committees.
 He is also the author of the ICSA Development of Strategy textbook.

 Steve is a regular contributor of modules on a range of accounting topics for Croner-i eCPD® and has reviewed financial statement guidance in both Navigate UK GAAP Accounting and Navigate IFRS Accounting.